johnharp/dice-mobile/README.md

-This is a simple React Mobile app that allows the user to select one or more of each of the main polyhedral dice types and then "rolls" a random number for each.
+This is a simple React Native app that allows the user to select one or more of each of the main polyhedral dice types and then "rolls" a random number for each.
 The results of each die are displayed along with the sum of all the rolls.